-- I like crispy bits of pasta popping out the side creating crunchy texture.
-I am am crunch junky.
+- I like crispy bits of pasta popping out the side creating a crunchy texture.
+I am a crunch junky.

-- I like to use more than one type of cheese, but think 4 cheeses are way OTT.
+- I like to use more than one type of cheese, but think 4 kinds of cheese are way OTT.
 It crowds the flavour, makes it too oily and confuses the palate.

 - I always add mustard to my bechamel or cheese sauce.
 It totally amplifies the flavour.

 - A sprinkling of herbs, especially thyme gives it a little wake-up call.